rebellon-carina/SAT_CAT_ANALYSIS/README.md

 They should maintain the strong commitment of states  with high parcipation rates, (e.g. in ACT, 5 states have 100% participation rate in 2020 and 2021 {'Kentucky', 'Mississippi', 'Alabama', 'Tennessee', 'Nevada'}), what is the motivation behind and how this helps colleges and universities and also students to achieve their goals, and probably this can be applied in other states to encourage higher participation rates.
 It will also help if College Board will publish more studies and research on how the standard test help to measure  college readiness of each students.

-More efforts should focus in regions that have significat decrease (West Region for ACT and Northeast for SAT).
-We should also look at specific states with -30% decline in participation rates from 2020 to 2021, probably have some  policies to provide more assistance or discounts in short term to boost  the participation rates.
+More efforts should focus in regions that have significant decrease (West Region for ACT and Northeast for SAT).
+We should also look at specific states with -30% decline in participation rates from 2020 to 2021, probably have some  policies to provide more assistance or subsidies to boost  the participation rates.

     - ACT
         - Oklahoma, South (-42 %)